dongzhang84/Starbucks_Capstone_Challenge/README.md

 **Predictor Model**

 The machine learning model gives a predictor for individual customer to complete an offer.
 The difficulty level, income, age, channel and offer types tare among the topic importance for the model.
 The model accuracy (F1 score) is $\sim$0.8.
 So far the offer completed rate is 0.46, the predictor with much higher probability to target individual customer helps Starbucks to significantly increase customers' offer completed rate.

+### Acknowledgements

+I thank Udacity and Starbucks to provide the simulated dataset.

 ### Blog